 How to Block Ads in Chrome on Desktop Using AdLock

 Follow this link to download AdLock for Windows.

 AdLock will take over the operation and suggest you the perfect folder for installation.

 Open and adjust AdLock

 The very moment you open AdLock it will start to block advertising.
 Though, you can adjust it to meet your needs.
 For example, if you’re willing to see ads on a particular website, you can add its URL to AdLock Allow List.
 Open an Ad Blocking tab in the application, choose the Allow List click on Add Item and type a URL in this format: www.example.com.
 Since then AdLock will disable ads on every site except that one.

 How to Disable Ads in Chrome on Android With AdLock

-First of all, you need to download pop-up blocker for Chrome.
-Open this link, with your phone/tablet and app file will begin downloading.
+First of all, you need to download a pop-up blocker for Chrome.
+Open this link, with your phone/tablet to start downloading the AdLock APK.
 If you’re willing to use AdLock for free for 14 days go to the next step, otherwise, follow this link to choose one of two types of licenses.
 After you submit your order, you will get a unique code which you will need to enter in your AdLock application.

 Allow installation from unknown sources

-Navigate to the Settings in your smartphone where you will need to select one of two possible options either Security or Applications it depends on phone model.
+Navigate to the Settings in your smartphone where you will need to select one of two possible options either Security or Applications (it depends on the phone model).
 Better check it in the user’s manual to know for sure.
 Then follow steps suggested by your device.

 Find the file adlock.apk on your phone and tap it to start the installation.
 Greedy Google doesn’t want you to install applications that block advertising that’s why it will attempt to scare you with pop-ups like “this application may harm your device”.
 Ignore warnings, be sure, AdLock is completely safe as long as you treat it nice.
 Kidding.
-AdLock won’t do anything wrong to your device moreover it will protect your phone from such attempts from third-parties.
+AdLock won’t do anything wrong with your device.
+Moreover, it will protect your phone from such attempts from third-parties.
 Launch AdLock after the installation.